AFM PROGRAM AND CURRICULUM

 We strive to maximize your child’s potential

-How Can You Tell If It Is Really Montessori?
+How Can You Tell If a School is a “Real” Montessori?

 Here are some things to look for: